 5

-Research the healthcare system in your destination country before you arrive.
-The UK has the NHS, Canada has provincial health plans (with waiting periods), and many European countries require health insurance registration.
-Knowing how local healthcare works alongside your travel insurance helps avoid confusion during a medical situation.
+Learn about the healthcare system in your destination country before you arrive.
+The UK has the NHS, Canada has provincial health plans with waiting periods, and many European countries require health insurance registration.
+Understanding how local healthcare works alongside your travel insurance prevents confusion during a medical situation.

 6

-Maintain your NZ bank account and a contact address in NZ while overseas.
-This simplifies insurance claims (payouts are typically in NZD to NZ accounts), tax obligations, and your eventual return.
-Notify your insurer of your NZ contact details and update them if they change.
+Maintain your Australian bank account while overseas.
+This simplifies insurance claims as payouts are typically in AUD to Australian accounts.
+It also helps with tax obligations and your eventual return.
+Notify your insurer of your contact details and update them if they change during your working holiday.

 Frequently Asked Questions

-Common questions Kiwis ask about working holiday travel insurance.
+Common questions Australians ask about working holiday travel insurance.

 Do I need travel insurance for a working holiday?

-Yes, travel insurance is strongly worth considering for any working holiday.
-Some countries (Germany, France, and others) require proof of travel insurance as a visa condition.
-Even where it is not legally required, working holiday travel insurance covers medical costs outside workplace schemes, personal belongings, trip disruption, and emergency repatriation - none of which are covered by local workplace insurance.
+Yes, travel insurance is strongly worth having for any working holiday.
+Some countries including Germany, France, and others require proof of travel insurance as a visa condition.
+Even where it is not legally required, working holiday travel insurance covers medical costs outside workplace schemes, personal belongings, trip disruption, and emergency repatriation to Australia.
+None of these are covered by local workplace insurance.

-How much does working holiday travel insurance cost from NZ?
+How much does working holiday travel insurance cost from Australia?

-For a 12-month working holiday in the UK or Europe, comprehensive cover typically ranges from $600 - $1,200 NZD.
+For a 12-month working holiday in the UK or Europe, comprehensive cover typically ranges from A$700 to A$1,400.
 A 2-year UK policy will cost more.
-Policies including North America are typically $800 - $1,500 NZD per year.
-These are estimates only - obtain a personalised quote from your chosen provider.
+Policies including North America are typically A$900 to A$1,700 per year.
+These are indicative estimates only - obtain a personalised estimate from your chosen provider.

-Does working holiday insurance cover me at work?
+Does working holiday insurance cover me while I am working?

 Working holiday travel insurance primarily covers non-work-related medical expenses, illness, and injuries.
-On-the-job injuries are typically covered by your employer's workplace insurance (similar to ACC in NZ).
-However, the boundary between work and non-work incidents can be unclear.
-Some policies provide limited work-related cover for casual or part-time employment - check your specific PDS.
+On-the-job injuries are typically covered by your employer's workplace insurance.
+However, the boundary between work and non-work incidents is not always clear.
+Some policies provide limited work-related cover for casual or part-time employment.
+Check your specific PDS.

 Am I covered if I change jobs during my working holiday?

 Yes, working holiday travel insurance covers you throughout your visa period regardless of employment changes.
-Whether you are working, between jobs, or travelling during your time off, your policy remains active.
-However, check whether certain types of work (manual labour, construction, high-risk occupations) are excluded from your policy.
+Whether you are working, between jobs, or travelling during time off, your policy remains active.
+However, check whether certain types of work such as manual labour, construction, or high-risk occupations are excluded from your specific policy.

 Can I extend my working holiday insurance if I extend my visa?

 Some providers allow policy extensions while you are overseas.
 Contact your provider before your existing policy expires.
-You cannot extend retroactively - any events occurring after your policy lapses will not be covered.
-If you are extending a UK Youth Mobility Visa or similar, ensure your insurance covers the full extended period.
+You cannot extend retroactively, so any events occurring after your policy lapses will not be covered.
+If you are extending a UK Youth Mobility Visa or similar, make sure your insurance covers the full extended period.

-Does the UK NHS cover me as a Kiwi on a working holiday?
+Does the UK NHS cover me as an Australian on a working holiday?

-NZ citizens on a UK Youth Mobility Visa can access NHS services, including free emergency hospital treatment and GP consultations (once registered).
-However, the NHS does not cover dental treatment (beyond emergencies), repatriation to NZ, trip cancellation, theft, or personal liability.
+Australian citizens on a UK Youth Mobility Visa can access NHS services, including free emergency hospital treatment and GP consultations once registered.
+However, the NHS does not cover dental treatment beyond emergencies, repatriation to Australia, trip cancellation, theft, or personal liability.
 Travel insurance fills these significant gaps.

-What happens if I am between jobs and get sick overseas?
+What happens if I get sick between jobs?

 Working holiday travel insurance covers you whether you are employed or between jobs.
-If you are not currently working, local workplace insurance does not apply, making your travel insurance your primary cover.
-This is one of the key reasons travel insurance is important throughout your entire working holiday, not just while you are travelling.
+When you are not currently working, local workplace insurance does not apply, making your travel insurance your primary protection.
+This is one of the key reasons travel insurance matters throughout your entire working holiday, not only while you are actively travelling between destinations.

 Ready to Compare Working Holiday Travel Insurance?

-Compare working holiday travel insurance from NZ's top providers in under 2 minutes.
-Find the right cover for your overseas working adventure - it's 100% free.
+Compare working holiday travel insurance from Australia's leading providers in under 2 minutes.
+Find the right cover for your overseas working adventure - it is 100% free.

 Compare Estimates